Pradyumn-30/Stock-Sentiment/README.md

 ![Capture](https://user-images.githubusercontent.com/53952516/121307514-b0a88200-c91d-11eb-99f5-f3a06c1f0667.PNG)

-## Data Cleaaning for Classification Task
+## Data Cleaning for Classification Task

 Apart from removing URLs, mentions, and hastags we need to remove punctuations, special characters, and emoticons from tweet before we go for classification task.